RichardNamme

 FRIENDS

-Most of my friends are scattered all over the world, since I have travelled and lived in quite a few different world cities.
-However, I still keep in touch with a few who are presently in the US and in Nigeria.
-These close friends attended King's College Lagos, where we all graduated from in 1988.
+Most of my friends are scattered all over the world, since my educational pursuits took me everywhere.
+However, for the most part, I still keep in touch with my high school classmates King's College Lagos, where I also graduated from in 1988.

-Other friends are from NIU, where I last studied and worked on campus as an active and influential student leader.
-They come from all over the world, unfortunately, I haven't kept close contact with them as I would love to.
+Other friends are from NIU, where I last studied and was an active and influential student leader.
+Unfortunately, I haven't kept close contact with them as I would love to.
+But social media has helped me reconnect with most of them

-1. Task 1: Start tackling your ideas in a systematic way, i.e Write them down, develop simple steps and processes(how to's) to accomplish them, analyze how they fit with the vision you have, analyze your current situation - family, finances, and commitments and be realistic.
+2. Task 1: Tackle your ideas in a systematic way, i.e Write them down, develop simple steps and processes(how to's) to accomplish them, analyze how they fit with the vision you have, analyze your current situation - family, finances, and commitments, and BE REALISTIC.

-3. Task 3: Cut off all unnecessary baggage that puts a drain on your life & finances.
+4. Task 3: Learn to cut off all unnecessary baggage that puts a drain on your life & finances.
 Seperate wants from needs and unhealthy relationships from those that help you realize your dream.
-For me this involved not only cutting excesses with what I spent money on, but also time and the scope of things I embark on at each stage of my life.
+For me this involved not only cutting excesses with what I spent money on, but also my time and the scope of things I embarked on at each stage of my life.
 Cut off things that are a mental or physical drain and focus on what you are good at.
 True, this is easier said than done, when you are not debt FREE.
-So strive to be Debt free.
-A debtor remains a Slave to his/her lender.
-My principle is to only borrow when I have proven to myself that my business idea works well on its own independent of any loans.
-When I do borrow for business, my rule of thumb is 30% of my networth at any point in time.
+So your first goal is to be Debt free.
+It is essential and boy! it is the best feeling in the world.
+A debtor remains a Slave to his/her lender and please don't fall for that cliche talk out there of being a good debt manager.
+That is just "bull."
+My principle is to only borrow funds through a well structured business and for business purposes only.
+Also borrow, when you have tested your proof of concept and demonstrated that your idea can stand profitable on a smaller scale, irrespective of any business financing you can potentially get from Angel investors etc. Also, when you do borrow, my rule of thumb is only borrow 30% of your business networth at any point in time.
 There is nothing wrong in sensible leveraging as long as you can account for where the funds are going at all times.
+The truth is that if your business idea makes sense and is solving a business need, the financing will come.
+These days, I only use a little of my money in real estate dealings, I get other partners to share the risk.
+The best part is you get to choose who you want to partner with.
+Remember there is nothing wrong with STARTING SMALL.
+Build a proven system, test your system and then expand.

+6. Task 5: Plan to leave a legacy for the next generation.
 A favorite quote I like to share is from King Solomon -the wisest King that lived.
 He said "Of what use is money in the hand of a [self-confident] fool to buy skillful and godly Wisdom- when he has no understanding or heart for it?"
 (Proverbs 17:16)- AMP version.
-To paraphrase, of what use is money in the hands of a fool, if he/she has no desire to gain wisdom".
+To paraphrase, this means "of what use is money in the hands of a fool, if he/she has no desire to gain wisdom".
 It is not uncommon to see people fail to plan for the next generation.
 Most times, we are caught up in the endless rat-race cycle, leaving the hope for tomorrow (our children) with the mundane task of "reinventing the wheel again.
+Agreed! the children should work hard, learn interpersonal skills, make their own mistakes and so on, but lets admit it, if we had learnt certain skills about business from our parents, we may have had a better foundation to be better business managers.

 I end here, by saying that the most important part of my life so far, has been learning to find some peace in the midst of "life's noises".
 My search to understand my purpose in life led me to a closer relationship with God.
 With all the challenges that life is sure to throw at you, it is important to develop yourself spiritually.
-I certainly cannot tell you what to do, I can only share with you the source of my peace and joy.
-I am sure everyone's story is different because God made us all unique in our own way.
-I hope at the end of my life, I would have discovered all my "gifts," applied all my talents and left the world with a better understanding of what it means to "live more abundantly".(John 10:10).
+I certainly cannot tell you who to believe in, I can only share with you the source of my peace and joy.
+I am sure everyone's story is different because the Creator made us all unique and our experiences have shaped us differently.
+I hope at the end of my life, I would have found all my unique "talents," applied them and left the world with a better understanding of what it means to "live life more abundantly".(John 10:10).

-This is my life so far and my story.
-I hope that I have inspired you in my own little way.
+This is my life so far and I hope my story inspires you to be all that you can be.
 May you be blessed richly to touch the lives of others in your own journey.

 Please feel free to email me at any time.